sh3lk/mx/website/docs.md

 id.
 Then comes the file and line where the log was produced, followed finally by the contents of the log.

-Service Weaver also allows you to attach key-value attributes to log entries.
+MX also allows you to attach key-value attributes to log entries.
 These attributes can be useful when searching and filtering logs.

 ```go